A Behind-the-Scenes Look at How Pre-Commit Works

 Once pre-commit has installed each of the hooks, it uses the entry value in the .pre-commit-hooks.yaml file to invoke the hook.
 Upon completion, the hook will return an exit code, which pre-commit uses to determine whether the checks passed or not.
 By default, pre-commit will reproduce any output generated by the hook upon failure; however, running in verbose mode (--verbose) will always show any hook output.

 Looking to make your own hook?
-Check out my How to Create a Pre-Commit Hook article.
+Check out my Pre-Commit Hook Creation Guide article.

 In this article, we took a peek behind the curtain to understand how pre-commit interfaces with the Git hooks system to provide an easily-configurable hook setup.
 We also discussed how pre-commit finds, installs, and uses the hooks you specify in your .pre-commit-config.yaml file at a high level.
 Hopefully, you have a greater appreciation for why pre-commit is such a popular tool.